Lethal Weapon 4: Production

-In June 1994, Richard Donner was planning on making both fourth and fifth film, however when asked about those in an interview at the time, Mel Gibson said how while they did have two scripts ready, he wasn't interested in doing any more Lethal Weapon sequels.
+In June 1994, Richard Donner was still planning on making both films.
+Asked about them in an interview at the time, however, Mel Gibson said he was not interested in doing any more Lethal Weapon sequels.

-Between late 1994 and early 1995, screenwriter Jeffrey Boam, who did some uncredited work on first Lethal Weapon (1987), re-wrote original Play Dirty script for Lethal Weapon 2 by Shane Black and Warren Murphy, and wrote the story and script for Lethal Weapon 3, was brought in to re-write Lethal Weapon 4 script which Warner Bros. were going to use for the film, but Boam had some problems with it, and he also wasn't sure about working on another Lethal Weapon film after bad experience he had with last film, like having to keep re-writing it during filming and even getting fired at one point only to be re-hired later.
-Then later on he started working on his own new story for Lethal Weapon 4, which would have Riggs and Murtaugh fighting against neo-nazi survivalists who are committing terrorist attacks on L.A., like using Stinger missiles to try and shoot down the jet carrying Los Angeles Lakers.
-Boam wrote the first version of the script in January 1995, and he said in an interview how he would probably have to write at least three more drafts.
-By October 1995, Boam was still working on the script, and at the same time he was also working on fourth Indiana Jones film which was left unproduced.
+Between late 1994 and early 1995, screenwriter Jeffrey Boam was brought in to rewrite the script for the fourth film.
+Boam had previously done uncredited work on the first Lethal Weapon, rewrote an original script by Shane Black and Warren Murphy called Play Dirty into Lethal Weapon 2, and wrote the story and script for Lethal Weapon 3.
+He was initially unsure of working on the film, as he had problems with the script and following a bad experience on the third film: he had to keep rewriting that script all through filming and was fired at one point only to be rehired later.
+Agreeing to work on the fourth script, he tossed out the existing story and began work on his own.
+His first draft was completed in January 1995, focusing on Riggs and Murtaugh fighting neo-Nazi survivalists committing terrorist attacks on L.A., including using Stinger missiles to attempt to shoot down a jet carrying the Los Angeles Lakers.
+He said in an interview at the time that he would probably have to write at least three more drafts.
+By October 1995, Boam was still working on the script, while at the same time also working on a fourth Indiana Jones film which went unproduced.

-The book The Gross: The Hits, The Flops: The Summer That Ate Hollywood by Peter Bart, went into lot of details regarding the film's troubled production, from writing to release.
-While Boam was still working on his version of the story for Lethal Weapon 4 about neo-nazi survialists, other writers were writing their own versions, all of which were rejected.
-Finally, Warner Bros. decided that they wanted for fourth film to focus on storyline involving Triads, so despite them and many other people really liking Boam's version and how he went back to the serious, darker and edgier tone of first film, it was rejected for those reasons.
-Boam would later say how he felt that the main plot Warner Bros. went with in final film about counterfeiting of Chinese money wasn't good or suspenseful enough plot for Lethal Weapon sequel.
+Peter Bart's book The Gross: The Hits, The Flops -- The Summer That Ate Hollywood offered many details regarding Lethal Weapon 4s troubled production, from writing to release.
+While Boam was still working on his version of the story, other writers were brought in to pen their own versions, all of which were rejected.
+Though many were positive on the darker, edgier, more serious tone of Boam's script that recalled the first film, it was ultimately rejected because of the tone.
+Finally, Warner Bros. decided that they wanted to focus on a storyline involving the Chinese Triads.
+Boam would later say he felt that the main plot about counterfeiting Chinese money was not a good or suspenseful enough plot for a Lethal Weapon sequel.

-Jonathan Lemkin was once again brought in to write the first version of the script involving Triads, about four years after he wrote his first rejected version of Lethal Weapon 4 script in 1993, and although his new script was received very positively, once again other writers were brought in to write other versions of the story.
-Alfred Gough and Miles Millar wrote one of the unused scripts, but for some reason they still have story credit in the film.
+Jonathan Lemkin was once again brought in to write the first version of the script involving the Triads, about four years after he wrote his first rejected script.
+Although his new script was received very positively, Warner Bros. again had other writers work on their own versions of the story.
+Alfred Gough and Miles Millar wrote one of the unused scripts; they would be credited with Lemkin for the story of the finished film.